-This easy chicken burrito bowls are full off flavor!
-Slow cooker chicken is tossed with fresh vegetables and topped with a spicy Greek Yogurt dressing.
+This easy chicken burrito bowls are full of flavor!
+Slow cooker chicken is tossed with fresh vegetables and topped with a Greek Yogurt dressing.

 Oh haiiiiiii, Wednesday!